-As well as our class teachers and Senior Leadership Team, we have a large Pastoral Support Team, several specialist teachers and two learning mentors.
+As well as our class teachers and Senior Leadership Team, we have a large Pastoral Support Team and several specialist teachers.
 These members of staff are integral in supporting the well-being of our children and families.

 - Ms Lisak Khan – SENCO

 - Ms Salway – Speech and Language

 - Ms Asad – Attendance Officer